Friday, March 21, 2025

 This week's menu plan...

-Tuesday - Oven-roasted chicken breast, baked potato, and oven-roasted carrots
+Thursday - Broiled salmon with baked potato and oven-roasted carrots

 Sunday - Leftovers